clrng: A tool set for parallel random numbergeneration on GPUs in R: Uniform random number generation

-\fct{setBaseCreator} has a single argument, the state of the first stream which defaults to a vector of 12345's.
+\fct{setBaseCreator} takes a single argument, which is the initial state of the first stream, by default it is set to a vector of six 12345's.
 The argument of \fct{createStreamsCpu} is the number of streams to create.
-Normally users would create many more than the four presented here, as most GPU's have thousands of work items.
-The default number of streams is 1024.
+In this case, 4 streams are created, normally users would create many more than the 4 presented here, since most GPUs have thousands of work items.
+The default number of streams is set to the current number of total work items in use (i.e., \code{prod(getOption(`clrng.Nglobal')}).

 We move streams to the GPU by converting them to a `\code{vclMatrix}'. \begin{CodeChunk} \begin{CodeInput} R> myStreamsGpu = vclMatrix(myStreamsCpu) \end{CodeInput} \end{CodeChunk}

 Equivalently, \fct{createStreamsGpu} creates streams directly on the GPU and returns a `\code{vclMatrix}', which makes it slightly more efficient when the number of streams is large.